SanikaPatil2005/UART-Protocol-VHDL/README.md

 # UART Communication Protocol in VHDL

-A UART (Universal Asynchronous Receiver Transmitter) communication system designed in VHDL and implemented using Xilinx Vivado 2023.2.
-This project demonstrates asynchronous serial communication by transmitting and receiving 8-bit data using separate UART Transmitter and Receiver modules synchronized through a Baud Rate Generator.
+FPGA-Based UART (Universal Asynchronous Receiver Transmitter) Communication Protocol designed using **VHDL** and implemented in **Xilinx Vivado 2023.2** on an **Artix-7 FPGA**.
+This project demonstrates asynchronous serial communication by transmitting and receiving 8-bit data using dedicated UART Transmitter and Receiver modules synchronized through a Baud Rate Generator.

 ---

 ## Project Overview

-This project implements a complete UART communication system consisting of:
+UART is one of the most widely used serial communication protocols in embedded systems.
+This project implements a complete UART communication system capable of transmitting parallel data serially and reconstructing the original data at the receiver.

+The design is completely modular and consists of separate transmitter, receiver, baud generator, and top-level integration modules.

+---

+## Features

 - UART Transmitter (TX)
 - UART Receiver (RX)
 - Baud Rate Generator
-- Top-Level Integration
-- Functional Testbench

-The transmitter converts parallel input data into serial format, while the receiver reconstructs the serial data back into parallel form.
-Communication is synchronized using the generated baud clock.

----

-## Features

-- VHDL Implementation
+- Modular VHDL Design
-- UART Transmitter
-- UART Receiver
-- Baud Rate Generator
 - RTL Schematic
 - Functional Simulation
 - Synthesized Design
 - Implemented Design
-- FSM Based Design
-- Modular Architecture
+- Project Hierarchy
+- System Block Diagram

 ---

-## Tools Used
+## Development Environment

 | Tool | Version |
 |------|---------|